creativefriendstudio/sqs-folio/README.md

 ## Experiments

 In this folder are some code snippets for various parts of our site.
 No styling - just div blocks.
 I also may or may not have got ChatGPT to convert this (https://codepen.io/maryambafandkar/pen/WNrJxR) jQuery code into VanillaJS.
+Please note, many are also broken.
+Enjoy!

 ## Let's Chat